-All people with diabetes – both type 1 and type 2 – are at risk.
+People with diabetes – both type 1 and type 2 – are at risk.
 That’s why everyone with diabetes should get a comprehensive dilated eye exam at least once a year.
 The longer you have diabetes, the more likely you will develop Diabetic Retinopathy.

 During pregnancy, Diabetic Retinopathy may be a problem for women with diabetes.
 To protect vision, every pregnant woman with diabetes should have a comprehensive dilated eye exam as soon as possible.
 Your doctor may recommend additional exams during your pregnancy.

-How To Protect Your Vision
+How to Protect Your Vision

 - If you have diabetes, get a comprehensive dilated eye exam at least once a year.